Discovery and Action Dialogue (DAD)

 - Generate ownership among people doing the work, avoiding someone else’s best practices and strategies.

-- Discover tacit and latent behaviours that are positively divergent.
+- Discover tacit and latent behaviors that are positively divergent.

 - Generate changes that are sustained because they are developed by the people doing the work.